Generic Name: Methadone hydrochloride

 Addiction, Abuse, and Misuse

 Methadone hydrochloride tablets expose patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
-Assess each patient’s risk prior to prescribing Methadone hydrochloride tablets, and monitor all patients regularly for the development of these behaviors or conditions [see Warnings and Precautions (5.1)].
+Assess each patient’s risk prior to prescribing Methadone hydrochloride tablets, and monitor all patients regularly for the development of these behaviors and conditions [see WARNINGS AND PRECAUTIONS (5.1)].

 Life-Threatening Respiratory Depression

 Serious, life-threatening, or fatal respiratory depression may occur with use of Methadone hydrochloride tablets.
-Monitor for respiratory depression, especially during initiation of Methadone hydrochloride tablets or following a dose increase [see Warnings and Precautions (5.2)].
+The peak respiratory depressant effect of Methadone occurs later, and persists longer than the peak analgesic effect, especially during the initial dosing period.
+Monitor for respiratory depression, especially during initiation of Methadone hydrochloride tablets or following a dose increase [see WARNINGS AND PRECAUTIONS (5.3)].

 Life-Threatening QT Prolongation

 QT interval prolongation and serious arrhythmia (torsades de pointes) have occurred during treatment with Methadone.
 Most cases involve patients being treated for pain with large, multiple daily doses of Methadone, although cases have been reported in patients receiving doses commonly used for maintenance treatment of opioid addiction.
-Closely monitor patients for changes in cardiac rhythm during initiation and titration of Methadone hydrochloride tablets [see Warnings and Precautions (5.3)].
+Closely monitor patients with risk factors for development of prolonged QT interval, a history of cardiac conduction abnormalities, and those taking medications affecting cardiac conduction for changes in cardiac rhythm during initiation and titration of Methadone hydrochloride tablets [see WARNINGS AND PRECAUTIONS (5.4)].

 Neonatal Opioid Withdrawal Syndrome